How to buy Atlassian shares

 Own Atlassian shares in just a few minutes.

-Atlassian Corporation Plc is a software—application business with stocks listed in the US.
+Atlassian Corporation Plc is a software-application business with stocks listed in the US.
 Atlassian shares (TEAM) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$177.4 – an increase of 3.73% over the previous week.
+Its last market close was US$228.93 – a decrease of 1.09% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in Atlassian